• Skip to main content

 Home » How to...

 If you have a large watermelon or leftovers and are wondering if can you freeze watermelon - this is the article for you.
 During summer watermelon is enjoyed at BBQs, picnics, and just about every gathering so no wonder extras are often in our kitchen.
-It can be enjoyed long after the hot days of summer are over, by simply preserving some for later.
+It can be enjoyed long after the hot days of summer are over, by simply learning how to freeze watermelon.

 A large wedge of watermelon on a table with a watermelon smoothie in a glass.

-To retain watermelon for later enjoyment, there are some key things you can do.
+To preserve watermelon for later enjoyment, there are some key things you can do.
 With just a few steps and some planning, freezing watermelon can be done right.
-Learning how to freeze watermelon in a few steps is quick and easy.
 Here I share all my top tips on freezing, defrosting, and using frozen watermelon in some tasty recipes.

 Jump to: